EricLu924/Simple-Facial-Emotion-Recognition/README.md

 Simple Facial Emotion Recognition
 =============================================================================================================
+##### The purpose of this project is to allow beginners to experience the process of building a facial emotion recognition model.
+It is recommended to further refine and adjust this model architecture to achieve optimal performance.

 【Reminder】：Due to file upload limitations, please extract the "fer2013.7z" file before running the program!

 ● [Main Technology] : OpenCV + CNN